• Agents

 }

-That ^ prefix means "this version or any compatible newer version."
-When you run npm install, npm fetches whatever the current latest compatible release is.
-If the latest release was published 90 minutes ago by an attacker who phished the maintainer, you get that version.
+That ^ means "this version or any newer compatible version."
+When you run npm install, npm pulls whatever the current latest is.
+If the latest was published 90 minutes ago by an attacker who compromised the maintainer's account, you get that version — automatically, invisibly, without warning.

 {